 - Service & Repair

-The Suzuki SX4 is derived from an established overseas model, the Swift.
+The five-seat Suzuki SX4 is derived from an established overseas model, the Swift.
 It's available as a front-drive sedan and SportBack hatchback, and the Crossover hatchback comes with standard all-wheel drive.
-All compete with other small vehicles such as the Ford Focus, Honda Civic and Mazda3.
+All compete with other small cars like the Ford Focus, Honda Civic and Mazda3.

 From the center roof pillar forward, the SX4 Sport sedan is a dead ringer for the SX4 Crossover, featuring the same stylishly assertive face with creased bodywork.
 The SportBack ditches the Crossover's roof rack for a cleaner profile.
 The SportBack and Sport sedan also have a lower ride height and firmer suspension than the Crossover.
 Exterior features include:

 The backseat is workable for adults, both in terms of headroom and legroom.
-The hatchback's backseat is split 60/40 and can be folded flat and tumbled forward to free cargo space.
+The backseat is split 60/40 and can be folded to free more cargo space.
 Interior features include:

 Under the Hood